 As a recipient of research funding from recognized granting councils, Brock researchers must adhere to the policies and guidelines of the Canadian Council on Animal Care (CCAC).
 Read a summary of our latest CCAC Assessment Report and Brock’s response.

 Moreover, as an Ontario university, Brock must maintain compliance with provincial legislation, including but not limited to the Animals for Research Act (Ontario) (R.S.O.
 1990, CHAPTER A.22), as amended, and its regulations.
 All University faculty members have an obligation to comply with the University’s policies as outlined in the Faculty Handbook.
-For the section on Statement of Principles of Research Ethics, see 2.3 Policy Statement: Animal Care and Use at the following link:
+For the section on Statement of Principles of Research Ethics, see 2.3 Policy Statement: Animal Care and Use.

-Be sure to read our report Brock University 2016 Statistics for Animal-based Science.
+Be sure to read our most recent report: Brock University 2021 Statistics for Animal-based Science

 Why are animals used in research conducted at Brock University?